Costs paid during the mortgage approval process

 This provides protection for your home in case of theft, fire, water damage and so forth.
 Some lenders require that earthquake insurance is provided.
 It is important to verify what coverage you have as not all policies include earthquake insurance.
 Proof of insurance is usually required at or prior to closing.
 With strata properties, condominiums and townhouses, fire and earthquake coverage is almost always included in the monthly maintenance fee.
 Most strata corporations require owners to purchase insurance to cover third party liabilities such as water leaking onto other units.

 An appraisal is required to determine the market value of the property.
-A real estate appraisal will cost about $300.
+A real estate appraisal will cost between $300 to $500.
 Most banks will require an appraisal of the property prior to granting a mortgage.
-In the case of CMHC, Genworth or Canada Guaranty insured mortgages, an appraisal is usually not required.
+In the case of CMHC, Genworth or Canada Guaranty insured mortgages, an appraisal is usually not required as they use electronic appraisal systems.

 Closing costs paid at your lawyer or notary